tomlabone/ZrStan/README.md

 4. Run the first part of *Zrind-Sim.R* to prepare the cmdstan data file for subject *10* from run *50* of the simulated data and to perform a standard regression of the reference bioassay functions on the simulated bioassay data for this subject.

-5. Run cmdstan program *zircon-in.stan* from the bash script *Zr\_10.sh*.
+5. Run cmdstan program *zircon-ind.stan* from the bash script *Zr\_10.sh*.

 6. Run the second half of *Zrind-Sim.R* to analyze the Stan output.

-The three R scripts are in the main level of the GitHub directory and are not discussed any further because they are only used to prepare and analyze cmdstan output data.
-The sub directories of GitHub are
+The three R scripts in the *R-code* flder are not discussed any further because they are only used to prepare and analyze cmdstan output data.
+The other sub directories of GitHub are

 -   cmdstan-home: bash scripts (and when you run it, cmdstan)